House Price Prediction using Machine Learning Techniques

 The labels of ordinal categorical features were found and they were encoded with values between 0 and n_classes-1.

 The skewness of numeric features were reviewed.
 There are 59 features whose absolute skewness value is greater than 0.75.
-Then, the skewness of these features were visually checked.
+The skewness of these features were visually checked.
 For example, LotFrontage and LotArea are not normally distributed as shown in Figure 5.
 To fix this issue, Box-Cox (i.e., log(x+1)) transformation was conducted to normalize the distributions.
 Figure 6 shows the distributions of LotFrontage and LotArea after the transformation.

 |(a) LotFrontage||(b) LotArea|